 From Idea to Article: Writing for Publication Workshop

-This session will review manuscript development and publication processes and help participants create a plan for writing a manuscript for publication.
+Nephrology Nursing Journal Editor-in-Chief Beth Ulrich will review the manuscript development, peer review, and publication processes and provide tips for developing a plan for writing and submitting a manuscript for publication.

 3:15 pm - 4:15 pm

 ANNA received a grant from the American Nurses Association (ANA) to participate in Project Firstline, a collaborative infection control and prevention initiative.
 Members of ANNA’s Research Committee will share information about this project, the educational resources and activities you may see coming from ANNA in the future, and the importance of ANNA being involved in this endeavor.

 Living Organ Donation

 Living kidney donation is an optimal treatment choice for most kidney transplant recipients.
 This session will review the various types of living organ donation as well as the criteria that must be met for living donation.
 Incorporating information regarding regulatory oversight and the risks and benefits of living organ donation, this session will offer valuable information attendees can use to educate their patients and others.